Key Points

 If the non-gifting spouse has agreed to a gift split, that spouse must allocate his/her GST to the Irrevocable Life Insurance Trust.

-In either case, the allocation is in an amount equal to the premiums.
+In either case, the allocation equals the premiums.
 The child may also be given a general power of appointment and GST Exemption does not need to be allocated.

 What is the Cash Flow Arrangement in a California Irrevocable Life Insurance Trust-ILIT?

-As alluded to above, the insured typically annually contributes at least enough money to the ILIT to pay the premium on the life insurance policy.
+As noted above, the insured typically contributes at least the premium to the ILIT each year.

 The Trustee holds the funds during the withdrawal period and then makes the premium payments.

-It is important that the insured contribute the funds to the ILIT so that the formalities of the ILIT are followed.
+It is important that the insured contribute the funds to the ILIT to ensure the ILIT’s formalities are followed.

 If the ILIT terms are not followed, the IRS may attempt to disregard the ILIT and include the insurance proceeds in the insured’s estate.